 At Longcause School we understand that these skills are as important, if not more, as other subjects because they are built around our pupils' individual needs for their future lives.
-Through enterprise days we also ensure that LLfL flows through all aspects of our curriculum and the pupils' experiences here at Longcause School.
+Through opportunities in other subjects we also ensure that LLfL flows through all aspects of our curriculum and the pupils' experiences here at Longcause School.

 To find out more about the work of Alex Kelly and the 'Talkabout' scheme please visit the following website: